 - Linear Model Features in Minitab

 - Binary Logistic Regression: Predicts the winner of the 2012 U.S. Presidential election.

-- Multiple regression with response optimization: Highlights new features added to the Assistant for Minitab 17.
+- Multiple regression with response optimization: Highlights features in the Minitab Assistant.

 - Linear Regression: Great Presidents by Patrick Runkel and my follow up, Great Presidents Revisited.